megharris/cyberockit/images/MisUseCase Matt & Revenge Attack.md

 in place for access to the log files would prevent the attacker from tampering with the log files effectively “covering their tracks.”

-/images/MisUseCase Matt & Revenge Attack.PNG
+![Image of Yaktocat]/images/MisUseCase Matt & Revenge Attack.PNG